Questions & Answers

 Q1: What does kindergarten look like at Sandburg?

 A1: Sandburg offers a traditional half day morning kindergarten Monday through Friday, with the option to enroll your child in one of our tuition-based extended day options: Kindergarten Plus Enrichment Program (K-Plus) for 2-4 afternoons per week or Kindergarten Extended Day (KED) for 5 days.
-More on these tuition-based extended day options in Q&A 7.
+More on these tuition-based extended day options in Q&A 7 thru 9.

-A4: All kindergarten classes experience learning in the library, computer lab, science center and specials—art, music, and p.e.
-Services through our Learning Support Services team (content teacher, speech therapist, occupational therapist, and psychologist), Gifted/Talented program and special literacy/intervention support are available and based on what is best for your child.
+A3: All kindergarten classes experience learning in the library, computer lab, science center and specials—art, music, and p.e.
+Services through our Learning Support Services team (content teacher, speech therapist, occupational therapist, and psychologist) and special literacy/intervention support are available and based on what is best for your child.
 Our dean of students and psychologist are here to support parents, staff, and students.

-A8: Kindergarten Plus Enrichment, or K-Plus, is a tuition based program designed to give kindergarten students the state required half day of learning 5 days a week and a full day of learning 2, 3 or 4 days a week.
+A7: Kindergarten Plus Enrichment, or K-Plus, is a tuition based program designed to give kindergarten students the state required half day of learning 5 days a week and a full day of learning 2, 3 or 4 days a week.
 Your child will enjoy lunch in the cafeteria and recess at the end of the AM kindergarten session before returning to the K-Plus classroom(s).
 In K-Plus, your child will have an AM kindergarten teacher for academic content and a PM K-Plus teacher who will reinforce academic concepts through a mix of teacher guided and free choice activities that strengthen their gross/fine motor skills, shape their social interactions, and build their confidence as a learner and person.
-Please see the Sandburg Kindergarten Enrichment Options page in your folder for more information.
+Click here for more information.

-A9: Kindergarten Extended Day, or KED, is a tuition based program designed to give kindergartners a full day of learning 5 days a week.
+A8: Kindergarten Extended Day, or KED, is a tuition based program designed to give kindergartners a full day of learning 5 days a week.
 Just like K-Plus, your child will enjoy lunch in the cafeteria followed by recess and then will return to the classroom.
 The full day KED program distributes academic content and social development activities throughout the day.
 In KED, your child will have the same classroom teacher all day.
-Please see the Sandburg Kindergarten Enrichment Options page in your folder for more information.
+Click here for more information.